 Vintage design from 1959, one of Kjaerholm's most famous and popular pieces, the three-legged stool PK33 epitomizes Poul Kjrholm"s use of assembly techniques, his exploration of materials and his simplification of structure into a type-form.
-PK33 Stool may look like a simple ottoman or footstool, but its minimalist charm and effortless cool have made it a design icon.
-The stool draws on construction techniques from the PK71 nesting tables and the PK80 daybed, but still has its own strong, unique expression.Material & Feature:
+PK33 Stool may look like a simple ottoman or footstool, but it's minimalist charm and effortless cool have made it a design icon.
+The stool draws on construction techniques from the PK71 nesting tables and the PK80 daybed but still has its own strong, unique expression.Materials & Features:

 - Frame structure: highly polished #304 grade stainless steel frame with brushed finish; silver welded joints

 - Top Grain/Aniline/Vintage Leather Leather upholstery (C.O.M available)

 - All materials are fire-resistant & non-toxic (Baby friendly)

 Born in sterVr, Denmark in 1929, designer Poul Kjaerholm began his career as a cabinetmaker"s apprentice in 1948.
 He studied at the School of Arts and Crafts in Copenhagen, graduating in 1952, and subsequently taught there until 1956.
 He was a lecturer at the Royal Danish Academy of Fine Arts in 1959, head of the Institute of Design in 1973, and became a professor there in 1976.

 Kjaerholm"s furniture designs were characterized by a simple aesthetic that stripped away ornament in favor of clean lines and materials-based beauty.
 He used steel frames extensively in his work, often in combination with natural materials such as wood, cane, and leather, and was a strong proponent of industrial production.